Yes, most of our work involves customisation. Options include:-

 Art collectors and museums currently spend large sums of money trying to reduce damage on collections, e.g. :-

-ArtRatio proposes to replace the above ‘one-size-fits-all approach’ with protection for only the most fragile parts of your collection.
-In addition, ArtRatio vitrines can be tuned to the individual needs of each item.
+ArtRatio proposes to replace the above ‘one-size-fits-all approach’ with more customised protection for your collection.
+ArtRatio vitrines can each be tuned to the individual needs of each item.

 We believe that when you compare costs, our products work out cheaper than the above solutions.